 Prophylaxis with antifungal medications active against Coccidioides species may be effective in preventing disease in recipients of infected donors.
 Fluconazole or itraconazole can be used as prophylaxis; fluconazole is more reliably absorbed and interactions with calcineurin inhibitors are less significant.
 Posaconazole and voriconazole are second-line options.
 Echinocandins or inhaled polyenes are not effective.
+The recommended duration and dose of prophylactic agents has not been well defined but would typically consist of 400 mg of fluconazole daily for at least three to six months, although in some circumstances lifelong prophylaxis is recommended.
 Once transplant has occurred, consultation with ID is recommended.
 Whether additional prophylaxis is needed for recipients of donors who received adequate treatment for coccidioidomycosis in the past is unknown.
 While periodic post-transplant serological monitoring could be considered, the sensitivity of serological testing in immunosuppressed patients is likely low.
 Recipients should be closely monitored, when prophylaxis is discontinued, with periodic clinical, radiologic, and serologic assessments, especially in the first six to 12 months after cessation of prophylaxis.